Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

-\textbf{Evaluation Protocols.} We adopt two widely-used evaluation protocols: (1) Exact-matching evaluation matches the predicted answer string and ground-truth string~\cite{goyal2017vqav2,hudson2019gqa}, and (2) GPT-assisted evaluation relies on GPT models to measure the correctness of the predicted, open-ended answer, given the question and ground-truth answer~\cite{yu2023mm,llava}.
+\textbf{Evaluation Protocols.} We adopt two widely-used protocols: (1) Exact-matching protocol matches the predicted answer string and ground-truth string~\cite{goyal2017vqav2,hudson2019gqa}.
+(2) GPT-assisted protocol relies on GPT models to measure the correctness of the predicted, open-ended answer, given the question and ground-truth answer~\cite{yu2023mm,llava}.